Page views 245733

 Lao Tzu

-Little is truly known about the Chinese philosopher Lao Tzu (sometimes also known as Laozi or Lao Tze), who is a guiding figure in Daoism (also translated as Taoism), a still popular spiritual practice.
-He is said to have been a record keeper in the court of the central Chinese Zhou Dynasty in the 6th century B.C., and an older contemporary of Confucius.
-This could be true, but he may also have been entirely mythical—much like Homer in Western culture.
-It is certainly very unlikely that (as some legends say) he was conceived when his mother saw a falling star, or was born an old man with very long earlobes – or lived 990 years.
+Surprisingly little is known about the Chinese philosopher Lao Tzu (sometimes also known as Laozi or Lao Tze), the founder and guiding figure of the spiritual practice of Daoism (also translated as Taoism).
+He is said to have been a record keeper in the court of the Zhou Dynasty in the 6th century BC, and an older contemporary of Confucius.
+But he may also have been entirely mythical, rather like Homer in Western culture.
+It is certainly very unlikely that (as some legends say) he was conceived when his mother saw a falling star, or that he was born an old man with very long earlobes – or lived 990 years.

 Lao Tzu as a deity, carving from the 7th or 8th century

-Lao Tzu is said to have tired of life in the Zhou court as it grew increasingly morally corrupt.
-So he left and rode on a water buffalo to the western border of the Chinese empire.
-Although he was dressed as a farmer, the border official recognised him and asked him to write down his wisdom.
-According to this legend, what Lao Tzu wrote became the sacred text called the Tao Te Ching.
-After writing this, Lao Tzu is said to have crossed the border and disappeared from history, perhaps to become a hermit.
-In reality, the Tao Te Ching is likely to be the compilation of the works of many authors over time.
-But stories about Lao Tzu and the Tao Te Ching have passed down through different Chinese philosophical schools for over two thousand years and have become wondrously embellished in the process.
+Lao Tzu is said to have tired of life in the Zhou court as it grew increasingly corrupt.
+So he rode on a water buffalo to the western borders of the Chinese Empire.
+There, although he was dressed as a farmer, an official recognised him as an enlightened man and asked him to write down his wisdom.
+According to legend, what Lao Tzu wrote became the sacred text known as the Tao Te Ching.
+After writing this, Lao Tzu vanished from history, perhaps to become a hermit.
+In reality, the Tao Te Ching is likely to have been the work of many authors over time, growing embellished and nuanced over two thousand years.

 LaoTzu-Taoist-562x1024